Bank of Scotland fined 4.2 million pounds for mortgage errors

-The Financial Services Authority (FSA) said on Friday that BoS, now part of Lloyds Banking Group, relied on incorrect records for considerable periods of time between 2004 and 2011.
+The FSA said on Friday that BoS, now part of Lloyds Banking Group (LLOY.L), relied on incorrect records for considerable periods of time between 2004 and 2011.

 "These mistakes stemmed from the fact that Bank of Scotland had an inadequate mortgage records system meaning they could not identify which of those 250,000 customers were subject to a cap on their standard variable rate," said Tracy McDermott, FSA director of enforcement and financial crime.